ronny332/TA_CoE/README.md

 # TA_CoE
 CAN-Bus reader for "Technische Alternative" (TA) "CAN over Ethernet" (CoE)

-There are no external dependecies.
+There are no external dependencies (besides the included libraries).
 The Source Code should build on every modern *nix plattform.
 For the use on older distributions like Raspbian the compiler flag "-std=c++0x" is used instead of "-std=c++11".

 Currently the software is not fully usable.
 The data is read, but the telnet server is not replying anything.